remnrem/luna-doc/docs/ref/spindles-so.md

 _frequency parameters_) and then applies a series of _time_ and _amplitude_ criteria to identify individual SOs.
 Either absolute (fixed) or adaptive (relative) amplitude thresholds can be specified.

+<h3>Methods</h3>

+Slow oscillations (SO) are detected using a heuristic filtering and thresholding approach.
+The EEG is first bandpass-filtered to the slow-oscillation frequency range (typically 0.5–4 Hz) using a linear-phase FIR filter.
+Candidate SOs are identified by locating negative half-wave peaks in the filtered signal, defined as local minima bounded by consecutive positive-to-negative and negative-to-positive zero-crossings.
+Each candidate is accepted as a SO if the duration of the negative half-wave falls within specified temporal bounds and if the amplitude of the negative peak and/or the peak-to-peak amplitude exceeds either a fixed absolute threshold (in µV) or an adaptive relative threshold derived as a multiple of the median negative-peak or peak-to-peak amplitude across the analysed epochs.
+The instantaneous SO phase is estimated by applying the Hilbert transform to the bandpass-filtered signal, enabling characterization of the phase at arbitrary time points within and around each SO.
+Time-locked averages of the EEG (and optionally other concurrently recorded signals) are computed around the negative peak (or onset or positive peak) of each detected SO, providing an estimate of the canonical SO waveform morphology.

 <h3>Parameters</h3>